GregGlickert/Neural-Modeling-Manual/Chapter-4-Input-Design/README.md

 # Neural-Modeling-Manual Chapter 4
 ## Models reciveve several different types of inputs.
-Jitter input, walts code,poisson input,
+Jitter input, walts code,poisson input, Could maybe bring up M1 inputs with short and long burst or other simple inputs like tone and shock inputs as well.